junxit/us-congress-code/title-16/chapter-1/sec-55.md

 ### Codification

 This section superseded earlier provisions as to leases contained in section 2 of act Oct.
 1, 1890.
 As enacted by act July 23, 1914, this section contained a provision, omitted for purposes of codification, continuing in effect all existing laws relating to the park and not in conflict with it.
-Section 1 of the act of June 12, 1917, incorporated in section 452 of this title, provides for the disposition of all revenue of National Parks and did not directly affect this section.
-It may have been considered as superseding similar provisions of the act of Oct.
-1, 1890, § 2.